stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

 If you make any changes and need to build it for publishing, simply run `sphinx-build`, providing the source folder and an output folder for the built version.

-There is no need to create a new soure, but if some reason you need it, you can do so by syimply running `sphinx-quickstart` and answer the questions.
+There is no need to create a new source, but if for some reason you need it, you can do so by simply running `sphinx-quickstart` and answer the questions.
 Alternatively you can also run `sphinx-autogenerate` by providing a source file so it can autogenerate the `rst` files.

 You can also generate API docs by running `sphinx-apidocs`.

-Check the Sphinx documentation for further
+Check the Sphinx documentation for further information.